The Earth Bill & Network

 The Earth Bill

-Our team is crafting a comprehensive gold-standard bill based on science, designed to stop our GHG pollution fast enough to stop global warming at 1.5 degrees – an almost impossible goal already.
-The Earth Bill is being created in a transparent and inclusive process with grassroots leadership and high-level partners covering over 20 sectors.
+Our team is also crafting a comprehensive gold-standard bill based on science, designed to stop our GHG pollution fast enough to stop global warming at 1.5 degrees – an almost impossible goal already.
+This is being created in a transparent and inclusive process with grassroots leadership and high-level partners covering over 20 sectors.
 The process, described below, is designed to build real political power by uniting activists across passions and linking coalitions and groups together in common cause.
 All are welcome.

 Open Meetings: 2nd Saturday of each month.
 Attend Saturday meetings